C35 Easter 7

 THANKSGIVING

-Let us make our prayers as thanksgiving at least as strong as those gripes that occupy many of those in the community around us.
+Let us make our prayers of thanksgiving at least as strong as those gripes that occupy many of the people outside these doors in the city around us.

 Let us pray.